the-architech-xyz/types/README.md

 **Built with ❤️ by The Architech Team**

-*Elevating developers from artisans to architects, one project at a time.*
+*Elevating developers from artisans to architects, one module at a time.*